Lordi: 2012–2018: To Beast or Not to Beast to Monstereophonic

-Monstereophonic (Theaterror Vs. Demonarchy) (2016–2018)

-In late 2015, the band had announced that a new album was in the works.
-Recording began in December, but was halted after the death of Mr. Lordi's father.

 In April 2016, recording began again, with producer Nino Laurenne, who had previously produced Deadache in 2008.

-In interview for "Spark TV", Mr. Lordi stated that the new album will be released in September.
+In an interview for "Spark TV", Mr. Lordi stated that the new album will be released in September.
 The album, untitled at the time, was described by Mr. Lordi as a "split album".
 The first six songs of the album will sound like normal Lordi songs, while the last six songs will be more progressive and will follow a concept.
 A promotional tour for the album called "European Monstour-2016" began in October 2016.

 The single from the album, "Hug You Hardcore", was released in August 2016.
 A music video for the song was later released.
-Lordi announced the title of the eighth album, Monstereophonic (Theaterror vs. Demonarchy) on 13 July, which was released on 16 September.
+Lordi announced the title of their eighth studio album, Monstereophonic (Theaterror vs. Demonarchy) on 13 July, which was released on 16 September.
+Later the band toured North America in 2017.

-Later the band announced that they would be touring North America and Canada for the first time in 2017.
-The tour began on 2 February and concluded on 4 March.

-Sexorcism and departure of OX (2018–2020)
+2018–2020: Sexorcism and departure of OX

 On 9 March 2018, the band announced the name of the ninth album Sexorcism along with its album cover.
 It was released on 25 May 2018.
 The band promised that it would be possibly their "most controversial" record to date.
 Their single from the album "Your Tongue's Got the Cat" was released on 13 April 2018.
-The second single off of the album titled "Naked in My Cellar" was released 4 May 2018 along with a music video.
+The second single off of the album titled "Naked in My Cellar" was released on 4 May 2018 along with a music video.

 Following four festival shows in the summer, a tour in support of the album called "Sextourcism" began in Europe on 9 October in Amstelveen, Netherlands and concluded on 28 December in Helsinki, Finland.

 Lordi announced their third live DVD Recordead Live – Sextourcism in Z7 on 17 May 2019, which was recorded on 23 November 2018 in Pratteln, Switzerland during their tour.
 It was released on 26 July 2019.

-OX had announced on 14 March 2019 that he would be departing the band after performing with them for the summer festivals that year.
+OX announced on 14 March 2019 that he would be departing the band after performing with them for the summer festivals that year.
 His final show with the band took place at the Reload Festival in Sulingen, Germany on 23 August 2019.

 The band later introduced their new bass player, Hiisi.
 Hiisi's first show with the band took place at the Ice Hall in Helsinki on 13 December 2019 as the band was the opening act for Beast in Black.